yaoyao-liu/CL-DETR/README.md

 ```bash
 bash run.sh
 ```
-If you need to run experiments for other settings, e.g., 40+40, you may need to change the code in multiple files.
+If you need to run experiments for the 40+40 setting, you may need to change the code in multiple files, e.g., `main.py` and `datasets/pycocotools.py`.
 Please refer to this branch for the 40+40 experiments: <https://github.com/yaoyao-liu/CL-DETR/tree/40_40>

 ### Log Files